 When we hear an example of customer experience, it’s usually followed by an example of some international juggernaut of business.
 Apple, Disney, Nordstrom, and Ritz Carlton are almost all universally mentioned as companies leading the way in terms of creating an immersive, customer-forward, environment.
 Odds favor that you, my beloved reader, are not leading the charge at one of these companies.
 You probably don’t have billion-dollar budgets to spend, Ivy League MBAs to deploy it, or multiple locations that are best suited to your clientele, either.
 I’m here to tell you, it’s OK.

 If you’ve ever sat through a training session or presentation of mine, I tend to use a lot of food and restaurant examples.
 After all, when I go around the room and ask “who here eats,” everybody raises their hand.
 It’s a simple way to level the playing field, along with discovering who is an android.
 As a training exercise, I ask participants to think about their favorite place to go out to eat, and then try to channel those feelings into how they interact with their clients.
 My theory is that if you’ve never experienced amazing customer service, how would you know what it looks like?
 While my little survey is simple, the results are very telling.
-When you ask it hundreds of times, it’s starting to get real interesting.
+When you ask it hundreds of times, it’s starts to get real interesting.

 What I’ve found is that the “best experience” is totally relative to the person who answers the question.
 More often than not, the favorite places to eat are local establishments, rarely the most expensive ones.
 Those who have answered the question, are comforted by the regional cuisine, the like-minded staff, and the familiar ambiance.
 Those in more rural locals have radically different expectations than those who live in more affluent areas.
 When those positions are switched, all parties are shaken by what attracts the opposite.
 Those who crave chicken fried steak are put off by a raw quail’s egg and vice versa.
 Any and all of those places to eat can have a five-star rating by those who eat there.
 But, what about those who don’t?